openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 Runtime or deployment optimizations are focused on tuning of the inference _parameters_ (e.g. optimal number of the requests executed simultaneously) and other means of how a model is _executed_.

 As referenced in the parent [performance introduction topic](./dldt_optimization_guide.md), the [dedicated document](./model_optimization_guide.md) covers the  **model-level optimizations** like quantization that unlocks the [int8 inference](../OV_Runtime_UG/Int8Inference.md).
-Model-optimizations are most general and help any scenario and any device (that accelerated the quantized models).
-The relevant _runtime_ configuration is `ov::hint::inference_precision` allowing the devices to trade the accuracy for the performance (e.g. by allowing the fp16/bf16 execution for the layers that remain in fp32 after quantization of the original fp32 model).
+Model-optimizations are most general and help any scenario and any device (that e.g. accelerates the quantized models).
+The relevant _runtime_ configuration is `ov::hint::inference_precision` which trades the accuracy for the performance (e.g. by allowing the fp16/bf16 execution for the layers that remain in fp32 after quantization of the original fp32 model).

 Then, possible optimization should start with defining the use-case.
 For example, whether the target scenario emphasizes throughput over latency like processing millions of samples by overnight jobs in the data centers.
 In contrast, real-time usages would likely trade off the throughput to deliver the results at minimal latency.
 Often this is a combined scenario that targets highest possible throughput while maintaining a specific latency threshold.